WoodenBox12/WoodenBox12.github.io/README.md

 ## website

 ##### Todo:
- - [ ] why does code work in local host but not on website, should probally ask ben
+ - [x] why does code work in local host but not on website, should probally ask ben
  - [x] make it load selected background from cookie
  - [ ] learn html, css, javascript
- - [ ] make liam mode work
+ - [x] make liam mode work
+ - [ ] make 404 use selected font and possibly rest of theme